Galarius/opencl-language-server/README.md

 | |  *Run `./opencl-language-server --clinfo` to get information about available OpenCL devices including identifiers.* |
 | `maxNumberOfProblems` | Controls the maximum number of problems produced by the language server. |

-To enable file logging, pass the following parameters:

 ## Development

 See [development notes](DEV.md).